HomeTriviaArtistsAlberto Giacometti

 1.

-Giacometti's brother Diego was also his primary model for many years.
+Alberto Giacometti's brother Diego served as the primary model for Alberto Giacometti for many years.

 Click to reveal answer ›